WesCoomber/compilersProjecto/README.md

 # flake8-Smart

-A [flake8](https://flake8.readthedocs.io) extension that checks for some bugs and bad practices which flake8 doesn't handle by default.
+A [flake8](https://flake8.readthedocs.io) extension plug-in that checks for some bugs and bad practices which flake8 doesn't handle by default.
 The flake8-Smart plug-in focuses on security and optimization for the target python file.

 ## Installation